mikeizbicki/cmc-csci046/week_02/README.md

 ## Lecture

+1. key vocabulary
+    1. abstract data types (ADT)
+        1. defines an interface
+        1. no implementation details
+    1. data structure
+        1. defines an interface
-1. stacks
+        1. includes implementation details
+    1. informally, ADTs are also called data structures

+1. stack ADT, list data structure
-    1. in python, implemented using lists
+    1. in python, always implemented using lists
-    1. methods:
+    1. interface:
         1. `push`: add something on top; in python, we use the `append` method
         1. `pop`: take something off the top
     1. balanced parenthesis algorithm